-Therefore, the original Industrial Production data set is collected from historical series that were available at the time of decision making.22 For the output gap $y_t - y^$, a deviation of the Industrial Production from its linear trend, which is known at time t, is used.23 Obviously future path of industrial production is not known, the trend has to be estimated using only the past date at the time of decision making.
+$y_t - y^$, a deviation of the Industrial Production from its linear trend, which is known at time t, is used.22 Obviously the future path of industrial production is not known, and the trend must be estimated using only the past date at the time of decision making.
 The industrial production gap was estimated from January 1971 to December 2008.

-For the inflation measure (π), the year on year change of headline-CPI is used.24 The base year of the CPI and weights of goods and services in the consumption basket are revised every five years in Japan.
+For the inflation measure (π), the year-on-year change of headline CPI is used.23 The base year of the CPI and weights of goods and services in the consumption basket are revised every five years in Japan.
 As CPI of a new base year becomes available, the Bank of Japan and the government starts using the new CPI for their decision making.
-The real-time CPI is constructed with choosing the headline-CPI of the base year that was in place.25
+The real-time CPI is constructed by choosing the headline CPI of the base year that was in place.24

 The target inflation rate is also difficult to determine.
-The inflation rate during the 1960s was much higher than later period.
-It is assumed that the target inflation rate, π was 4% from January 1971 to December 1977.
-As the Bank of Japan became serious in lowering the inflation rate in 1978 by adopting the monetary aggregate "forecast" (see Ito (1989)), it is assumed that the target rate was gradually (1/24 percentage point a month) lowered from 4 percent in December 1977 to 2 percent by December 1981.
-The target inflation rate was again lowered gradually from 2 percent
+The inflation rate during the 1960s was much higher than the later period.
+It is assumed that the target inflation rate, π^ was 4 percent from January 1971 to December 1977.
+As the Bank of Japan became serious in lowering the inflation rate in 1978 by adopting the monetary aggregate "forecast" (see Ito 1989), it is assumed that the target rate was gradually (1/24 percentage point a month) lowered from 4 percent in December 1977 to 2 percent by December 1981.
+The target inflation rate was again lowered gradually from 2 percent in December 1992 to 1 percent in December 1998, and has stayed at 1 percent since then.